gdtyra/gdtyra.github.io/etymologies.md

 - `what`/`who`/`why`/`where`/`when`/`how`: originally from words starting with a "k" sound, hence why Latin and Spanish equivalents start with "q".
 - `and`: from roots "en/eti", meaning "in addition" or "also".
 - `but`: from Old English "butan", derived from "be" and "utan", meaning "outside", so "be outside".
 Related to root "ud-" meaning "up" or "out" and Latin "ut".
 First spacial, then logical.
-- `or`/`other`: "or" is derived from "other" and related to roots "al-/alio".
+- `or`/`other`: from Old English "othe", related to Proto-Germanic "aththau" and root "-eter", meaning either/or.
 - `no`: from Old English "na", meaning "not ever", and related to root "ne".
 - `in`/`on`: from root "en/n".
 - `at`: from root "ad-", meaning "to" or "toward".
 Originally directive and became locative.